acolombier/stemgen/README.md

   --overlap FLOAT                 Overlap between the splits to use for
                                   demucs.
   --jobs INTEGER                  The number of jobs to use for demucs.

+Options for "create":
+  --mastered FILE                 Source file for the pre-mastered track
+                                  [required]
+  --drum FILE                     Source file for the drum stem (the first
+                                  one)  [required]
+  --bass FILE                     Source file for the bass stem (the second
+                                  one)  [required]
+  --other FILE                    Source file for the other stem (the third
+                                  one)  [required]
+  --vocal FILE                    Source file for the vocal stem (the fourth
+                                  and last one)  [required] --copy-id3tags-from-mastered    Copy all ID3 tags from the mastered track

+Common options:
   --force                         Proceed even if the output file already
                                   exists
   --verbose                       Display verbose information which may be
                                   useful for debugging
   --use-alac / --use-aac          The codec to use for the stem stream stored
                                   in the output MP4.
-  --drum-stem-label <label>       Custom label for the drum STEM (the first
+  --drum-stem-label <label>       Custom label for the drum stem (the first
                                   one)
-  --drum-stem-color <hex-color>   Custom color for the drum STEM (the first
+  --drum-stem-color <hex-color>   Custom color for the drum stem (the first
                                   one)
-  --bass-stem-label <label>       Custom label for the drum STEM (the second
+  --bass-stem-label <label>       Custom label for the bass stem (the second
                                   one)
-  --bass-stem-color <hex-color>   Custom color for the drum STEM (the second
+  --bass-stem-color <hex-color>   Custom color for the bass stem (the second
                                   one)
-  --other-stem-label <label>      Custom label for the drum STEM (the third
+  --other-stem-label <label>      Custom label for the other stem (the third
                                   one)
-  --other-stem-color <hex-color>  Custom color for the drum STEM (the third
+  --other-stem-color <hex-color>  Custom color for the other stem (the third
                                   one)
-  --vocal-stem-label <label>      Custom label for the drum STEM (the fourth
+  --vocal-stem-label <label>      Custom label for the vocal stem (the fourth
                                   and last one)
-  --vocal-stem-color <hex-color>  Custom color for the drum STEM (the fourth
+  --vocal-stem-color <hex-color>  Custom color for the vocal stem (the fourth
                                   and last one)
   --list-models                   List detected and supported models usable by
                                   demucs and exit